khalidzada/SocialConnect/docs/Modules/SocialMedia/SocialMediaFunctionalReq.md

 ---

-# 31. Post Location
+# 35. Post Location

-When post location sharing is enabled, SocialConnect may inherit:
+When location sharing is enabled, Post creation may use:

 ```text
 CountryId
 CityId
 ```

-from the user's profile/context.
+from the appropriate user/context information.

 When location sharing is disabled: